fcbg-platforms/AntNeuro_impedanceChecker/README.md

 # AntNeuro_impedanceChecker
-Impedance checker for the different ANTneuro caps
+Impedance checker for the ANTneuro caps

+## Executables:
+The executables for Linux and Windows can be found in the branch dev